rucio/donkeybot/README.md

 Donkeybot can be expanded and applied as a Question-Answering system for your needs.
 Changes in the code are required to use Donkeybot for your specific use case and data.
 Current implementation applies to Rucio specific data sources.

+## What does it do?

+1) **Data storage** : Creates a Question-Answering (QA)  specific data storage for Rucio domain data.
+Current implementation is in SQLite for fast prototyping.
+Data sources include secure and anonymous [support emails](https://rucio.cern.ch/contact.html) from Rucio users, [Rucio GitHub issues](https://github.com/rucio/rucio/issues) and [Rucio documentation](https://rucio.readthedocs.io/en/latest/).

+2) **Question detection** : Provides a module for question detection from in a given text.
+Currently used to extract past user questions from emails and GitHub issues by using regex patterns.

+3) **Document Retrieval** : Utilizes [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm implementation for the retrieval of top-n most similar documents - be it previously asked questions or documentation - to be used as context by the answer detection module.

+4) **Answer Detection** : Follows a transfer-learning approach, using pre-trained transformer models such as BERT from [Hugginface transformers](https://github.com/huggingface/transformers) to provide the user with top-k number of answers based on the top-n retrieved documents.
+Additionally, an FAQ-based supervised approach is provided to tackle more specific and common questions that the user might ask.

+5) **FAQ creation** : User can use a GUI as an interface to insert FAQ questions, re-index the search engine and expand Donkeybot's data storage.

+**Additional Features** include :

+-  **Name hashing** : Using [Stanford's NER tagger](https://nlp.stanford.edu/software/CRF-NER.html) private user information is hashed to follow CERN's privacy guidelines.

+See [How It Works](docs/how_it_works.md) and [How To Use](docs/how_to_use.md) for more details.

 ## Full Documentation

 See the full [documentation](https://github.com/rucio/donkeybot/tree/master/docs) for examples, operational details and other information.